 Leslie A. Brueckner

 Leslie A. Brueckner is a Senior Attorney at Public Justice, where she specializes in cutting-edge appellate litigation in the state and federal courts, with a focus on access-to-justice issues.
 A magna cum laude graduate of Harvard Law School and summa cum laude graduate of U.C.
-Berkeley, Leslie’s current areas of practice include class actions, constitutional law, federal preemption, consumer rights, personal jurisdiction, food safety, and combating court secrecy.
+Berkeley, Leslie’s current areas of practice include class actions, constitutional law, federal preemption, mass torts, consumer rights, personal jurisdiction, and combating court secrecy.
 She just celebrated her 25th anniversary with Public Justice.